 Our goal is to provide the hands-on tools and technology for the watershed community to help us collect the data we need to help us adapt to climate change and to maintain healthy watersheds.

 Becoming a WEATHER Watcher

 Access our weather data portal for current and historical weather conditions in your community!

 Ideal for in the classroom and at home for families wanting to become more weather-wise.

-In partnership with some of our watershed libraries, schools, and businesses we have installed six state-of-the-art weather stations around the CLOCA Watershed.
-These state-of-the-art weather stations use Davis Weatherlink cloud-based software to collect data every 10 minutes for outside temperature, humidity, precipitation, barometric pressure, wind speed, and wind direction as well as solar radiation and what moon phase we are seeing in our night skies.
+In partnership with some of our watershed libraries, schools, and businesses, we have installed six state-of-the-art weather stations around the CLOCA watershed.
+These state-of-the-art weather stations use Davis Weatherlink cloud-based software to collect data every 10 minutes.

 For High School and Post-Secondary Students, we challenge you to explore our weather watch portal and develop your own project or program to better understand weather conditions and how to develop strategies to address climate change in your community.
 Check out the portal below for real-time and historical weather data.

 Becoming a WATER Watcher